PASTAplus/PEP/peps/pep-4.md

 ### Unambiguous Date and Time Format

 A date and time format is considered unambiguous if it has a single, clear interpretation and is defined using a specific format string within the data package metadata.
+An unambiguous format must be both human-readable and machine-interpretable, ensuring consistency across visual inspection and automated parsing.
+This helps avoid errors during data validation, integration, and analysis.

 Here are the key characteristics of unambiguous formats:

 * **Calendar Date Representation:** Four-digit years (YYYY) are always used to avoid potential confusion arising from double-digit years.
 Month and Day: Months (MM) and days (DD) are represented with two digits each.
 * **Time Representation:** The 24-hour format is used to represent time, with the specific level of precision dictated by the data itself.
 Hours (hh), minutes (mm), and seconds (ss) are represented with two digits each.